Drovovozov/TechDoc/MyTracker SDK/MyTracker SDK Overview EN.md

 ## Security and Privacy

 To ensure the privacy and security of user data, the SDK uses a variety of techniques to anonymize and protect user information.
-For example, IP addresses are hashed before being stored, and sensitive data such as credit card numbers are never stored on MyTracker's servers.
+For example, MyTracker SDK uses hashing of IP addresses to protect the privacy of users by not storing the actual IP addresses on its servers.
+Instead, the IP address is first converted into a hash value using a mathematical algorithm.
+This hash value is then stored on the server, and whenever the SDK needs to use the IP address for analysis or tracking purposes, it first converts the IP address into its hash value using the same algorithm, and then uses the hashed value instead.
+This way, the original IP address cannot be traced back from the hashed value, and the privacy of the user is preserved.

+Also, any sensitive data such as credit card numbers is not stored on MyTracker's servers.
+When a user enters their credit card information into an app that uses MyTracker SDK, the SDK does not store this information on MyTracker's servers.
+Instead, the information is typically encrypted and stored on the user's device or transmitted directly to a payment processor.
+MyTracker only receives information related to the payment transaction that is necessary for tracking and analyzing user behavior.
+This helps to ensure the privacy and security of user data.